aidyp/adp/content/post/internet-explorer.md

 |                    Options                    |    Padding    |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-The numbers on the top describe the size in bits of each header.
+The numbers on the top describe the size, in bits, of each header.
 The first four bits of an IP header are always the `Version`.
 The next four bits is always the `IHL`, which stands for **I**nternet **H**eader **L**ength.
 It describes how big the header is going to be.
 Just as you can have envelopes of different sizes, IP headers can be differently sized depending on which `Options` are present.
 The next eight bits is for the `Type of Service`, and so on and so forth.

 The headers contain all the information the router needs to shift the packet along.
 The `Destination Address` describes where its going, and the `Source Address` describes where it came from.
 There are some other headers, like `Header Checksum` and `Fragment Offset` that we'll put aside for now.
 Our focus will be on `Source Address`, `Destination Address`, and `Time to Live`.